-She made quite an impression at Colburn, performing solos (of works by Haydn and Frank Proto) with the Colburn Orchestra in two separate programs, including one with Seattle Symphony music director Ludovic Morlot, and giving numerous recitals, as well as more appearances at Performance Forum.
+She made quite an impression at Colburn, performing with the Colburn Orchestra in in Haydn's first cello concerto, and later a performance of Frank Proto's Carmen Fantasy, lauded by the composer as "one of the greatest performances of my piece I have ever heard," with Seattle Symphony music director Ludovic Morlot.
+She also gave numerous recitals, as well as more appearances at Performance Forum.
 She soon teamed up with pianist Jaemin Shin, marking her most productive musical partnership to date.
 She posted more videos to YouTube, earning instant praise for her stunning level of virtuosity and musicality.
 She worked with composers such as Frank Proto and Arni Egilsson in rehearsing their works, then giving definitive performances of them.

 Meanwhile she continued competing: In 2015, the ISB (International Society of Bassists) competition in Colorado with Eloise Kim, resulting in 2nd place and the Thomas Martin prize for best performance of a work by Bottesini; a 2016 run to the second round of the ARD Competition in Germany with her mother accompanying; and a 2017 Honorable Mention in the finals of the Bradetich Competition in Texas, accompanied by Jaemin Shin, along with the internet-voted prize for best concerto performance of the Bottesini Concerto No. 2, well-earned by her stunningly beautiful rendition.